Want to send across rewards and incentives in just a few clicks?

 According to the Bundeszentralamt Für Steuern aka the Federal Central Tax Office of Germany, the additional pay for work done by an employee is considered to be a non-cash benefit, hence, is exempted from tax up to the above amount.

 The given exemption limit is not to be collected/transferred to other employees as their exemption limit expires at the end of each month—which resets and starts a new cycle.
 And if these benefits are used by the employee, it is called a gift.
-Section 19.6 (para one) of the German Income Tax Law (LStR) exempt from tax and social security contributions up to €60 for special personal occasions.
+Section 19.6 (para one) of the German Income Tax Law (LStR) exempt from tax and social security contributions up to €60 for special personal occasions for employee small gift exemption.

 Now you know how the Small Benefit Exemptions work in the given European countries.
 For specific information like the tax on gifts to employees, limit on gift tax, or the tax-exempt employee benefits contact your concerned tax authorities.